bjorn-sys/Linear-Regression-Time-Series-Aanalysis/README.md

-a visualization of a rolling 7 days window was shown in the data to see how the air-quality fluctuates during the week the data was splitted 80% for training set and 20% for testing sets the mean values, mae baseline, training_mae and testing_mae values were collected.....the testing_mae value is higher than the training_mae which shouldn't be, but because of the low data that was used in testing the data the mean_absolute_error was bigger tha thetraining mae
+a visualization of a rolling 7 days window was shown in the data to see how the air-quality fluctuates during the week the data was splitted 80% for training set and 20% for testing sets the mean values, mae baseline, training_mae and testing_mae values were collected.....the testing_mae value is higher than the training_mae which shouldn't be, but because of the low data that was used in testing the data the mean_absolute_error was bigger tha the training mae